vidyats1994/aics/tutorials/ros/ros_handson/README.md

 ```
 rosrun this_tutorial keras-application.py
 ```

+This probably propts an error.
+In order to fix this problem, you can download the dummy elephant image to start the keras sessions.
+You can find the dummy file in `src/elephant.jpg`.
+Npow, try again.
 OpenCV is going to open a window from camera content.
 Pressing `r` will run the recognition process and `q` exits the window.
 In another terminal you can read the published messages as before:

 ```
 rosrun this_tutorial feedback.py